lifaon74/observables/examples/04-do-an-http-request-with-observables.md

 For a simpler and safer implementation, FetchObservable is available: the arguments are the same as the `fetch` function.

-It will properly handles the send/abort for you when the Observable is observed/unobserved.
+It will properly handle "send" and "abort" for you when the Observable is observed/unobserved.

 ```ts
 new FetchObservable(url)